cobusc/django-protected-media/README.md

 PROTECTED_MEDIA_URL = "/protected"
 PROTECTED_MEDIA_SERVER = "nginx"  # Defaults to "django"
 PROTECTED_MEDIA_LOCATION_PREFIX = "/internal"  # Prefix used in nginx config
+PROTECTED_MEDIA_AS_DOWNLOADS = False  # Controls inclusion of a Content-Disposition header
 ```

 4. Use the new field classes in your models: